Overstable vs Understable

 Disc Stability

 The stability of a given disc is how the disc flies immediately out of our hand, and how it behaves as it slows down.
-I talked about those disc qualities in my blog about flight numbers, HERE.
+We talked about those disc qualities in our blog about flight numbers, HERE.
 For this blog, we’ll explore the terms ‘overstable’, ‘stable’, and ‘understable’.
 We will also looks at the weakness in using those terms to describe the flight of a disc.
 So, let’s get right to it!

 The terminology can be confusing.
 For the sake of this blog post, I’ll look at each of the three terms mentioned above and establish a definition for each of them, so we can be consistent in our description about the flight of the disc.
 I’ll start with the term ‘overstable’.